Nejmeddine500/website/README.md

 update locally

-Now editing on update-readme branch
+updates made on master on Github before rebase